Conservation for Kids: Learn to Reduce, Reuse, and Recycle

 • Buy recycled paper.

-Once your student has reviewed the three R’s, it’s time for some hands-on exploration.
-Work with him or her to plan an independent project using the guidelines below.
+Once your student has reviewed the three R’s, it’s time for some hands-on exploration—also known as project-based learning.
+Work with them to plan an independent project using the guidelines below.

-2. List the specific tasks you will do to achieve your goal and when you’ll do them.
+2. List each task you will do to achieve your goal and when you’ll do them.

 3. Decide how you want to keep track of your progress.
 Will you use a notebook, calendar, computer, etc.?

-5. Create a plan for getting others involved in your project.
+6. Create a plan for getting others involved in your project or inspiring them to start their own project.

-Planning and completing a project makes the three R’s personally relevant to your student.
-This is how to truly teach the importance of conservation and convey our role in protecting the environment.
+Planning and completing a project make the three R’s personally relevant to your student, which can help teach the importance of conservation and convey our role in protecting the environment.

 E-guide for Connections Academy with a green background and a graphic of a laptop with the purple eGuide.